meyer-lab/cellcommunication-Pf2/docs/source/quickstart.rst

 1. Performs RISE decomposition on the scRNA-seq data
 2. RISE projects cells into cell eigen-states using the projection matrices solved by RISE
-3. Computes communication scores between all sender-receiver cell state pairs for each ligand-receptor (LR) pair
+3. Computes communication scores between all sender-receiver cell state pairs for each ligand–receptor (LR) pair
 4. Creates a 4D interaction tensor: (conditions × sender eigen-states × receiver eigen-states × LR pairs)
 5. Decomposes this 4D interaction tensor using CPD
 6. Stores all results in the AnnData object for downstream analysis